Dark Knights of Steel: Main plot

-Queen Hippolyta pledges her unconditional support to Queen Anissa and Princess Jennifer.
-Lois tells Constantine that she feels as though the kingdoms are being manipulated and that Zala's actions do not match with the girl that she knows, though a vengeful Constantine does not listen.
-In the dungeons of Castle El, Oliver frees the banshee, Dinah, and promises to teach her to control her scream so they can escape.
-Luthor, who is revealed to be the Green Man, watches the Kingdom of Storms and the Amazon army advance on the Els land.
+In the dungeons of Castle El, Oliver frees the banshee, Dinah, and promises to teach her to control her powers so they can escape.
+Luthor, who is revealed to be the Green Man, watches the Kingdom of Storms and the Amazon army advance on the Els.
 Harley and General Waller meet them at the entrance of the forest and attempt to negotiate a peaceful solution, though Hippolyta and Anissa state they will only stand down if the Els surrender.
 Constantine attempts to attack the emissaries but is prevented by the Lady of the Forest, who covers their escape.
 Luthor's ring tells him to intervene, and he knocks her unconscious, telling the armies to take the castle.
-Lara reluctantly orders her soldiers to prepare for battle when a final attempt to avert the war by Diana and Zala fails.
-At Constantine's order, Prince Jacob uses his powers to fill Zala's lungs with water, though she is saved from death by Lara, who arrives on the battlefield and cuts Hippolyta in half with her heat vision.
+At Constantine's order, Prince Jacob fills Zala's lungs with water, though she is saved from death by Lara, who kills Hippolyta.

-Cassandra, Bruce's spy in the Amazonian court, frees Kal-El and gives him the Lasso of Truth to help stop the war.
-When he reaches the armies, a fleeing Lara knocks him out of the sky and, believing he is attacking them, a grief-stricken Diana orders the Amazons to kill him.
+Cassandra Cain, Bruce's spy in the Amazonian court, frees Kal-El and gives him the Lasso of Truth to help stop the war.
+When he reaches the armies, a fleeing Lara knocks him out of the sky, and, believing he is attacking them, Diana orders the Amazons to kill him.
 The armies begin to fight, while Luthor attacks both sides indiscriminately.
-Bruce arrives, using Beast Boy's dragon fire to halt the battle, and confronts Kal-El, who is confused about Bruce's accusations against him.
-Lois is able to convince Constantine that they are being manipulated, as Lara's assassination of Hippolyta makes no sense.
-Lara enters the castle dungeon and begins killing the prisoners, though Dinah and Oliver are able to escape.
+Bruce confronts Kal-El, who is confused about Bruce's accusations against him.
+Lara enters the castle dungeon and begins killing the prisoners, though Dinah and Oliver escape.
 She pursues them across the battlefield but is tackled by another Lara, causing the armies to stop fighting.
-Based on advice from Alfred, Oliver fires a flaming crossbow bolt into Lara's chest, revealing that she is a white-skinned monster, who uses her invisibility to flee.
-Alfred apologises to Bruce, stating he didn't know "they" were on Earth and transforms into a green-skinned alien.
+Based on advice from Alfred, Oliver fires a flaming crossbow bolt into the imposter Lara's chest, revealing that she is a White Martian.
+Alfred apologizes to Bruce, stating he did not know "they" were on Earth and reveals his true form as J'onn J'onzz, a green-skinned alien.